Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: Background

 \subsection{Triangulation in HCI's Future-Oriented Methodology Papers}

-Among HCI papers that focus on approaches for researching possible futures and technology uses in them, we are only aware Delphi-based scenario method adaptation by \citet{mankoff2013looking} where the authors mention the possibilities for triangulation.
-Also there the paper does not develop this idea further.
+Regarding HCI papers that focus on probing possible futures and technology uses in them, we are aware of only one that mentions triangulation: \citeauthor{mankoff2013looking}'s \cite{mankoff2013looking} adaptation of the Delphi-based scenario method.
+Even there, triangulation is referred to only fleetingly, without elaboration.
+Still, various design methods for HCI that generate mutually distinct future-oriented outcomes have applied triangulation at least implicitly.
+Among those methods are \emph{speed dating} (for rapid scenario development \cite{davidoff2007rapidly}) and \emph{paratyping} (a prototyping-based research approach for studies on situated experiences \cite{abowd2005prototypes}).
+When these methods deal with contrasting viewpoints and involve comparing the viewpoints with each other, so as to validate or deepen the future-oriented insight, they make use of triangulation.
+This is true also of the so-called \emph{2x2 matrix method} employed in futures studies for creating contrasting scenarios \cite{vantklooster2006practising}.

-The lack of discussion on triangulation, although it is a known topic in HCI methods generally, is perhaps not surprising.
-Triangulation's main goals are often related to validity, which is not entire compatible to the nature of studies on futures.
-Literature on future studies and futures foresight (e.g., \cite{bell2003foundations-vol1}) maintains that research on futures is always speculative, and therefore it is conceptually impossible to assess validity of its findings.
-Therefore future studies considered it more important that foresight methods sensitise the users of studies' outcomes to possible future outcomes.
-Because triangulation often is associated to validity, the concept is rarely discussed in this research field.
+The paucity of discussion specific to triangulation for future-oriented studies, notwithstanding the topic's prominence in HCI methods generally, might come as surprise.
+However, discussions on triangulation are often connected with validity, a concept linked to empirical data that exist in the present.
+Accordingly, it does not fully dovetail with phenomena that may take place in the future.
+In fact, some futures studies and futures foresight scholars (e.g., \citet{bell2003foundations-vol1}) maintain that research into futures is always speculative, whereby ascertaining validity of such findings is a conceptual impossibility.
+In consequence, futures studies deems it more important that foresight methods \emph{sensitise} the interested parties to possible future outcomes.
+Because triangulation's relevance often is most evident in the realm of validity, the concept is rarely discussed in futures studies.

+Since information about a future cannot be validated in the present, the futures studies field can be said to generate not \emph{knowledge} (`justified true beliefs' \cite{chisholm1989theory}) but socially constructed \emph{representations of the future} \cite{clardy2022what}.
+While the representations may nevertheless encompass descriptions of some shared objective reality, those descriptions are constructivist understandings of the reality.
+Hence, futures studies employs the term `credibility' in place of `validity' in its criteria for high-quality research \cite{clardy2022what}.